 When it comes to your website content, there are virtually limitless options.
 For best results, you’ll want to spend time crafting customer avatars, also known as customer personas, representing each significant section of your target audience.
 This exercise ensures you’re writing to your audience and helps you see the kinds of content you should create for your site.

-After you have your customer personas written, keyword research can help you find the specific words and phrases that people are using to find the kind of content you want to create.
-Crafting your content around these keywords is a critical part of ranking in search engines.
+After you have your customer personas written, legal keyword research can help you find the specific words and phrases that people are using to find the kind of content you want to create.
+Crafting your content around these target keywords is a critical part of ranking in search engines.
+Keyword optimization is important for success.

 An excellent place to start for ideas is to look at what your competition is doing.
 Pay attention to the keywords they are ranking for.
 If you find they’re covering a topic you need to cover as well, think of ways you can make your content better.